Echnics/Perfume-Genie-ESPhome/README.md

 Green when fan is running.
 The rear button toggels the fan.

-I've set up timers in Nodered for run time,that can easely be done with HA automations to.
+I've set up timers in Nodered for run time,that can easily be done with HA automations to.

 Will try to get a gudie for what i did here soon.